davelandey/davelandey.github.io/README.md

-# Watch this space for the Dave Labdey's portfolio!
+# Watch this space for the Dave Landey's portfolio!
 <!-- Comment for first push -->